Toxic Plants for Dogs and Cats, and Safe Flowers

 This plant can induce vomiting and can make it difficult to breathe.
 It can also cause excessive drooling and skin irritation.
 Anticoccus This plant may cause respiratory difficulties.
 It can induce vomiting and excretion of stomach contents.
 If your cat ingests this plant, it may have trouble breathing.

 Caution: If your cat ingests this plant, immediately discontinue its use as a litter box.
 Chamomile This plant can cause vomiting and diarrhea and other gastrointestinal issues.
 If your cat ingests it, it can cause vomiting and diarrhea.
-Careful when giving your cat water with the tea that you use for your tea leaves to avoid vomiting.
-Careful if you are using this tea for any reason.
+Be careful when giving your cat water with the tea that you use for your tea leaves to avoid vomiting.
+Be careful if you are using this tea for any reason.

 English Yew